Sheep 101 logo

 About Sheep 201 and its author

 Sheep 201 is written by Susan Schoenian (Shay-ne-un).
 Susan has been involved with sheep since she was 7 years old.
 When she was growing up, her family raised and showed Dorset and Southdown sheep and sold lambs to the ethnic markets.
-Currently, she raises purebred and crossbred Katahdin sheep on her small farm, called The Baalands, in Clear Spring, Maryland.
+Currently, she raises Katahdin sheep on her small farm, called The Baalands, in Clear Spring, Maryland.
 She sells breeding stock and lambs for meat.

 Susan's first job out of college was as Sheep Specialist for the West Virginia Department of Agriculture.
 In West Virginia, Susan was a USDA-certified livestock grader and market news reporter.
 During high school and college, Susan worked at veterinary hospitals.